Property Management Blog

 Maryland landlords can evict tenants for various reasons, such as non-payment of rent, lease violations, or illegal activities.
 The type of notice of eviction required depends on the reason for termination.
 Generally, there are three types of eviction notices used in Maryland:

-3. Unconditional Quit Notices: Used for severe lease violations, such as illegal activities, demanding the tenant vacate the property without the opportunity to correct the issue.
+3. Unconditional Quit Notices: Used for severe lease violations, such as illegal activities, demanding the tenant vacate the rental property without the opportunity to correct the issue.

 Serving a Tenant with an Eviction Notice in Maryland